jinlab-washu/Jin-lab.manual/downstream_variant_analysis/plot_reads.md

 ## Interactive Protocol

-**READ: There are many ways to use this program and the protocol might have to be adjusted for the user's specific scenario.
+**READ: There are many ways to use this program and you might have to adjust the protocol below for your own specific needs.
 The protocol below is used when you have a list positions you would like to visualize for all samples.**

+1. Create necessary files that will contain positions and samples you want to visualize.

-1. Gather list of all chromosomes and positions you want to visualize.
-Create a text document with each position on a new line.
+    1a.
+You have a list of positions you would like to visualize for several samples

+      Create a new file called `pos.txt` with each position on a new line in the format, `chr:position`. **Do not include a header!**.
+See below.

-    Example pos.txt:
+        GRCh38/hg38 Positions Example         GRCh37/hg19 Positions Example
-    chr1:5000
+        chr1:5000                             1:5000
-    chr4:80000
+        chr4:80000                            4:80000
-    chr4:457832
+        chr4:457832                           4:457832

-2. Create a `samples.txt` file with each sample's `.bam or .cram` file on a new line.
+      Create a `samples.txt` file with each sample's `.bam or .cram` file on a new line.
+See below for example.

         Example samples.txt:
         path/Sample1.cram
         path/Sample2.cram
         path/Sample3.cram

+    1b.
+You have a list of unique positions for each sample.

+      Create a new file  called `pos_visualizations.txt`.
+This file will have two columns separated by a tab (tab delimited).
+Position`<tab>`path_to_Sample_bam_or_cram. **Do not include a header!**

+        Example GRCh38/hg38               Example GRCh37/hg19
+        chr1:5000   path/Sample1.cram     1:5000    path/Sample1.cram
+        chr4:80000  path/Sample2.cram     4:80000   path/Sample2.cram
+        chr4:457832 path/Sample3.cram     4:457832  path/Sample3.cram

+    Example for finding sample paths on Ruddle:

+    If your samples are on ruddle, they will most likely be organized with each sample having its own folder.
+See below:

+            [sp2349@ruddle1 project1]$ ls -d */
+            KAVM10-1/  KAVM10-2/  KAVM10-3/

+    One way to find all of the crams is to to use the command below.
+This will output the paths of all the crams for a project into a file called `paths`

+            Command: ls path_to_project_folder/*/*.cram

+            Example: ls /gpfs/ycga/home/sp2349/project1/*/*.cram > paths

+            Output: [sp2349@ruddle1 project1]$ cat paths
+                    /gpfs/ycga/home/sp2349/project1/KAVM10-1/KAVM10-1.cram
+                    /gpfs/ycga/home/sp2349/project1/KAVM10-2/KAVM10-2.cram
+                    /gpfs/ycga/home/sp2349/project1/KAVM10-3/KAVM10-3.cram

-3. Submit an interactive job on a compute node to run plot_reads:
+2. Submit an interactive job on a compute node to run plot_reads:

     Compute0: